TimeMachine1994/081925-SvelteTweb/Old Docs01/API-Routes-V1-Fixes-091125.md

 1. **Role-Based Testing**: Test all endpoints with each of the three V1 roles
 2. **Permission Boundaries**: Verify that users can only access appropriate resources
-3. **Memorial Access**: Ensure owners and funeral directors have correct access levels
+3. **Event Access**: Ensure owners and funeral directors have correct access levels
 4. **Registration Flow**: Test funeral director registration and immediate approval
 5. **Payment Flow**: Verify payment intents work with simplified permission model